-- (a) Each licensed parachute rigger shall have a seal with an identifying mark prescribed by the Authority, and a seal press. - (b) After packing a parachute, the parachute rigger shall seal the pack with his or her seal in accordance with the manufacturer's recommendation for that type of parachute.
+- (a) Each licensed PR shall have a seal with an identifying mark prescribed by the Authority, and a seal press. - (b) After packing a parachute, the PR shall seal the pack with that PR's seal in accordance with the manufacturer's recommendation for that type of parachute.